 Systems similar to Coq include Isabelle/HOL, Nuprl, Lean, and the dependently-typed programming languages Twelf, Agda, and Idris.

 Possibly the biggest success in using Coq to produce certified software is the CompCert C compiler.
+The Mathematical Components project provides many tools and developments, including the SSReflect language.
 Another interesting and prominent use of Coq is in an effort by mathematicians to provide an alternative foundation for mathematics using Homotopy Type Theory.
 There was a graduate course on the subject taught in the Pure Mathematics department at UW in spring 2014.